Muneer44/CloudHoneynet/README.md

 # Methodology
 - <ins>**Azure Infrastructure Setup:**</ins> Deployed an Azure environment consisting of virtual machines, SQL Server, Azure Active Directory, storage accounts, Key Vault, and more.

-- <ins>**SIEM Integration with Azure Sentinel:**</ins> Leveraged Sentinel (SIEM) to monitor and analyze the captured data from various sources and respond to the incidents, all within a central hub.
+- <ins>**SIEM Integration with Azure Sentinel:**</ins> Utilized Sentinel (SIEM) to monitor and analyze the captured data from various sources and respond to the incidents, all within a central hub.

 - <ins>**Analytic Rules and Alerts:**</ins> I crafted custom analytic rules using *Kusto Query Language* to detect and trigger specific attack patterns like brute force attempts, manipulation of firewall, identification of malicious files and other potential threats.

-- <ins>**Threat Mapping with Workbooks:**</ins> Using Azure Sentinel's workbooks, I transformed threat data into maps that outlines the origin of attacks.
+- <ins>**Threat Mapping with Workbooks:**</ins> Using Azure Sentinel's workbooks, I transformed threat data into maps that outline the origin of attacks.
 This provides a comprehensive overview of the threat landscape.

-- <ins>**Incident Response Simulation:**</ins> Simulated incident response on triggered alerts by analyzing the collected data, identifying attack vectors, and applying appropriate mitigation strategies by developing a sample Playbook based around *NIST 800-61 - Incident Response* guidelines.
+- <ins>**Incident Response Simulation:**</ins> Simulated incident response for triggered alerts by analyzing the collected data, identifying attack vectors, and applying appropriate mitigation strategies by developing a sample Playbook based around ***NIST 800-61 - Incident Response*** guidelines.

-- <ins>**Baseline and Remediation Metric Comparison:**</ins> Observed the environment for 24 hours in its vulnerable state, capturing essential security metrics as a baseline for comparison against the 24-hour metrics of the environment after implementing remediation measures.
+- <ins>**Baseline and Remediation Metric Comparison:**</ins> Observed the environment in its vulnerable state for 24 hours, capturing essential security metrics as a baseline for comparison against the 24-hour metrics of the environment after implementing remediation measures.

-- <ins>**Regulatory Compliance:**</ins> Ensured regulatory compliance by enabling *NIST 800-53* and *PCI DSS* security policies alongside hardening the environment's security posture.
+- <ins>**Regulatory Compliance:**</ins> Ensured regulatory compliance by enabling ***NIST 800-53*** security policy alongside hardening the environment's security posture.

 ---